Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Introduction

-Empirical observations using several mathematical datasets lead to the following key takeaways: \begin{itemize} \item Models fine-tuned on an arithmetic dataset before a reasoning dataset perform better than the ones directly fine-tuned on the reasoning dataset.
+Empirical observations using several mathematical datasets lead to the following key takeaways: \begin{itemize} \item Models fine-tuned on an arithmetic dataset before a reasoning dataset perform better than those fine-tuned directly on the reasoning dataset.
 Additionally, arithmetic datasets can be generated programmatically, eliminating the need for manual resources.

 \item Based on our observations with multiple datasets with varying mathematical reasoning tasks, we find that intermediate fine-tuning results in better out-of-domain generalization.

 \item Including an arithmetic dataset into the instruction-tuning mixture leads to better few-shot performance on multiple mathematical reasoning benchmarks.